 How well they feel we will find out on Nov 6th. as that is the official release date for Odyssey MR headset.

 What Makes Odyssey Special Though?

 Its sensors and tracking.
-What makes Odyssey more feasable compared to Rift is that you don’t have to set up external sensors for room-scale tracking.
+What makes Odyssey more feasible compared to Rift is that you don’t have to set up external sensors for room-scale tracking.
 They have developed an “inside-out position tracking” that basically makes this device plug-and-play.
 It runs only on one cable.

 Considering how much of a headache it is to set up your VR, having a device that just needs to be plugged in is a breath of fresh air.
 Whether it’s as accurate as Rift and Vive remains to be seen, but as far as information goes, it’s pretty good.
 I have high hopes for it.

-Apart from “inside-out tracking” that gives you “6 Degrees of Freedom” (aka. positional tracking) as it says on their website, Odyssey is equipped with compass, camera, proximity sensor, and IPD sensor.
+Apart from “inside-out tracking” that gives you “6 Degrees of Freedom” (aka. positional tracking) as it says on their website, Odyssey is equipped with a compass, camera, proximity sensor, and IPD sensor.

 All of that is at the same price as Oculus Rift: $499.

 It’s a pretty decent price considering what it packs.
 Whether I recommend you to order it depends entirely on how well the content is going to be circulating through it.
 There are a lot of hardware out there, but not enough content, so I am going to be keeping a close eye on it.